Board of Trustees (BOT)

 After travelling overseas for two years, I started my studies for the Priesthood at Holy Cross College, Mosgiel in 1987, and was ordained in Alexandra in 1992.
 Since then I’ve worked in parishes and schools in Dunedin, Oamaru, Queenstown and Invercargill before coming to Cromwell/Wanaka in April 2016.

 I am a Bishop’s Representative on the Board, with my role to support the Special Character and to support and encourage students, teachers and families in whatever way I can.”

 “I was appointed as a Proprietor Representative in 2009 and I'm married to Allan.
-We have lived in Wanaka for nearly 10 years having come from Brisbane but with strong Southern roots.
+We have lived in Wanaka for over 10 years having come from Brisbane but with strong Southern roots.

-We have 5 adult 'children', totalling 22 all together with their respective partners and children.
+We have 5 adult 'children', totaling 22 all together with their respective partners and children.
 We are delighted and privileged to also have two grandchildren, Romy and Carter, attending Holy Family School.

 I worked in the social services area for over 30 years and have a degree in Psychology.
 I was on the Board and chairperson of Verdon College in Invercargill.